huggingface/datasets/datasets/tapaco/README.md

 or near-paraphrases that neutralize a morphological distinction.
 The corpus contains a total of 1.9 million sentences, with 200 – 250 000 sentences per language.
 It covers a range of languages for which, to our knowledge, no other paraphrase dataset exists.

+### Supported Tasks and Leaderboards
+Paraphrase detection and generation have become popular tasks in NLP and are increasingly integrated into a wide variety of common downstream tasks such as machine translation , information retrieval, question answering, and semantic parsing.
+Most of the existing datasets cover only a single language – in most cases English – or a small number of languages.
+Furthermore, some paraphrase datasets focus on lexical and phrasal rather than sentential paraphrases, while others are created (semi -)automatically using machine translation.

+The number of sentences per language ranges from 200 to 250 000, which makes the dataset more suitable for fine-tuning and evaluation purposes than for training.
+It is well-suited for multi-reference evaluation of paraphrase generation models, as there is generally not a single correct way of paraphrasing a given input sentence.

 ### Languages